Skip to main content

 Settings should offer a specified alternative if your child can’t drink cow’s milk for medical, ethical or religious reasons.
 These include plain, fresh goat or sheep milk or an unsweetened, calcium enriched non-dairy alternative drink.
 The alternatives don’t include rice milk as this is not suitable for young children.
 If your child can’t drink milk or any of the alternatives, they’ll be offered water instead.

-What if my provider is not registered for the Scheme?
-Or is not eligible?
+What if my provider isn't registered for the Scheme?
+Or isn't eligible?

 All childcare providers who are registered with the Care Inspectorate are being encouraged to apply for the Scheme.
 You can ask your child’s nursery or childminder if they’ve applied to the Scheme, and encourage them to sign up if they’ve not.